uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Installing Windows Command Line Linux.md

 ## Recommended Optional Steps

-There are a few more things to consider that will make your WLS Linux life much easier, including the selection of a terminal program and a recommended Python environment for Linux.
+There are a few more things to consider that will make your WLS Linux life much easier, including the selection of a terminal program and installation of the Anaconda Python environment for Linux.

 #### Choose a Terminal Program